-The computation of diluted loss per share for the year ended 31 March 2022 and 2021 is the same as the computation of basic loss per share as there were no potential ordinary shares in issue.
+The computation of diluted loss per share for the years, ended 31 March 2023 and 2022 is the same as the computation of basic loss per share as there were no potential ordinary shares in issue.

 14. PROPERTY, PLANT AND EQUIPMENT